Vijaya (Champa): History

 Vijaya was involved in wars with Angkor (now Cambodia) in the 12th and 13th centuries.
 Khmer military incursions into Champa were successful for some time and Suryavarman II managed to subdue Vijaya in the 1145, deposing Jaya Indravarman III, but the Khmer were later defeated in 1149.
 Vijaya was at times dominated by the Khmer king Jayavarman VII.
 The Khmer king relied on Cham supporters for his successful military campaigns in both Angkor and Champa.

 Vijaya was captured by the Yuan army led by Mongol commander Sogetu in early 1283.
 The Mongols were ultimately driven away, but the city was sacked.
 In 1377, the city was unsuccessfully besieged by a Vietnamese army in the Battle of Vijaya.
 Major wars with Vietnam were fought again in the 15th century, which eventually led to the defeat of Vijaya and the demise of Champa in 1471.
 The citadel of Vijaya was besieged for one month in 1403 when the Vietnamese troops had to withdraw because of a shortage of food.
 The final attack came in early 1471 after almost 70 years without major military confrontation between Champa and Dai Viet.
 It is interpreted to have been a reaction to Champa asking China for reinforcements to attack Dai Viet.
-Much of Champa was dissolved after the 1471 Cham–Vietnamese War; Vijaya was complete destroyed; while other southern principalities had a protectorate-like status within Dai Viet.
+Much of Champa was dissolved after the 1471 Cham–Vietnamese War.
+Vijaya was completely destroyed, while other southern principalities had a protectorate-like status within Dai Viet.